-Charon-SSP does not place any restrictions on the bus and SCSI target ID used for emulated SCSI devices, e.g., a virtual CD-ROM.
+Charon-SSP does not place any restrictions on the SCSI bus and target ID configured for emulated SCSI devices, e.g., a virtual CD-ROM.
 However,

-- some versions of Solaris may expect the boot CD-ROM device to be on the external bus (if available) and SCSI ID 6, and - the emulated Charon-SSP/4V console environment expects the CD-ROM device on the internal bus and SCSI ID 6.
+- Charon-SSP/4M normally expects the boot CD-ROM device to have SCSI ID 6 / LUN 0, - Charon-SSP/4U normally expects the boot CD-ROM device to be on the external bus and SCSI ID 6 / LUN 0, and - Charon-SSP/4V normally expects the boot CD-ROM device on the internal (primary) bus and SCSI ID 6 / LUN 0.

-If you encounter the problem that the CD-ROM is not found when trying to boot from it, verify its expected location in the OBP environment (using the devalias command).
+If you encounter the problem that the boot CD-ROM is not found when trying to boot from it, verify its expected location in the OBP environment (using the devalias command).